msadowski/weeklyrobotics/_posts/2019-05-19-weekly-robotics-39.md

 <br>[YouTube](https://youtu.be/6hHv4li2JbY)<br>
 INFO: This YouTube video shows a gecko inspired gripper created by Stanford researchers that in the future could be used for object manipulation in space and cleaning space debris.

-2)A Machine Learning Course with Python.
+2) A Machine Learning Course with Python.
 <br>[GitHub](https://github.com/machinelearningmindset/machine-learning-course/blob/master/README.rst)<br>
 INFO: The link above is a short course on Machine Learning by [Machine Learning Mindset](https://machinelearningmindset.com/).
 The course contains both tutorial text and Python source code.